-You can get a credit card at 17 as an authorized user, but you have to be at least 18 years old to open a credit card account in your own name.
+Yes, you can get a credit card at 17 as an authorized user on someone else’s account.
+But you have to be at least 18 years old to open a credit card account in your own name.
 And when you turn 18, you’ll need to show that you have your own independent income to qualify.
-In the meantime, you can begin to build credit as an authorized user or with a co-signed loan, and you can always use a debit card for everyday purchases.
+In the meantime, you can begin to build credit as an authorized user, and you can always use a debit card for everyday purchases.

-Debit card: Most banks will give you a debit card connected to your checking account.
-You’ll be spending your own cash, not borrowing money, so you don’t need to be 18 to get one.
+Get a debit card: Most banks will give you a debit card connected to your checking account.
+You’ll be spending your own cash, not borrowing money.
+So, you don’t need to be 18 to get one.
 Different banks have different rules, but most require you to be 13 or 14 years old.
 You won’t build credit with a debit card, but having one can make life more convenient until you turn 18.

-So to recap, you can’t get a credit card at 17, at least not one of your own.
+So, keep in mind that you can’t get a credit card at 17, at least not one of your own.
 But if you find someone to back you, then you can start building credit right away.
-And in just a year, you’ll be eligible for student cards, secured cards and other options for people new to credit.
+And in just a year, you’ll be eligible for student credit cards, secured credit cards, and other options for people new to credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.